Sentieon/sentieon-dnascope-ml/README.md

 To summarize, based on whether you want to start from raw fastq files or already processed deduped bam files, the estimated runtime for a 50X WGS sample would be 4.5h(from fastq) or 1.5h(from bam).

+**If you are interested in other Sentieon Products, please visit www.sentieon.com for more information.**